PhyLoss/PhyLoss/README.md

 ### PhyLoss - phylostratigraphy of gene families gain and loss
-The repository contains the data and the analysis scripts accompanying the manuscript **Macroevolutionary dynamics of gene family gain and loss across multicellular eukaryotic lineages**
+The repository contains the data and the analysis scripts accompanying the manuscript **Macroevolutionary dynamics of gene family gain and loss across multicellular eukaryotic lineages**.

 ## Requirements
-To run the scripts you need to install Python 3.6 or later, and MMseqs2 Available at:
+To run the scripts you need to install Python 3.6 or later, and MMseqs2 available at:
 - http://www.python.org/getit/
 - https://github.com/soedinglab/MMseqs2